yt-dlp/yt-dlp/README.md

 **PS**: Some of these changes are already in youtube-dlc, but are still unreleased.
 See [this](Changelog.md#unreleased-changes-in-blackjack4494yt-dlc) for details

 If you are coming from [youtube-dl](https://github.com/ytdl-org/youtube-dl), the amount of changes are very large.
-Compare [options](#options) and [supported sites](supportedsites.md) with youtube-dl's to get an idea of the massive number of features/patches [youtube-dlc](https://github.com/blackjack4494/yt-dlc) has accumulated.
+Compare [options](#options) and [supported sites](supportedsites.md) with youtube-dl's to get an idea of the massive number of features/patches youtube-dlp has accumulated.

 ### Differences in default behavior